 We were totally exhausted by the time we reached the village and the sun did not help either.
 Nonetheless, the fort walls that kind of define the boundaries of the heritage place were inviting.
 We started our exploration of medieval architecture here – the capital city of Mahmud Begada.
 Curiously the name Begada comes from the fact that he had two forts – Be+Gada – Be in Gujarati means two and Gadh means fort.

-We were told that in its hay days the place had beautiful pleasure gardens and pavilions called Baradari.
+We were told that in its hay days, the place had beautiful pleasure gardens and pavilions called Baradari.
 A feature that you see in all Mughal monuments too.
 Either to replicate the designs of their homeland or to create heaven as described in their holy book.
 As you walk through the village, you can see the ruins.
-Lots of open pavilions and corridors made in stone.
+Lots of open pavilions and corridors made of stone.
 Most of which are still being used by the villagers as public spaces.

 Sahar Ki Masjid at Champaner

 Mandvi or Customs House

-Not too far from Sahar ki Masjid is a square structure called Mandvi or Customs house.
-It has served as a place for security guards and custom collection point at different points in time.
+Not too far from Sahar ki Masjid is a square structure called Mandvi or Customs House.
+It has served as a place for security guards and a custom collection point at different points in time.
 Essentially Mandvi separates the royal area from the public area.
-Pillared arches of Mandvi create an interesting play for the camera.
+The pillared arches of Mandvi create an interesting play for the camera.
 As you keep looking for the perfect place to capture them all in their entirety.
-But then the medieval architecture was hardly meant to be camera friendly.
+But then medieval architecture was hardly meant to be camera friendly.

 Jami Masjid at Champaner